PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 For the past two years I have been thinking that the way we use the web and experience the web is under threat (this might be a good thing).

-The week prior I  made a trip to India for another confernce and what I saw there soldified in my thinking that
+The week prior I  made a trip to India for another conference and what I saw there solidified in my thinking that the web is under pressure on many fronts and that we as an industry need to change.

 {{% slide 1 "Future of the web on mobile" %}}